Learn the tips and best practices on how to take care of domestic pets and create a pet-friendly house and lot for them.

-Before taking in any furred, scaled, or feathered pets, homeowners must be aware of the subdivision or condo building’s policies regarding animal-rearing on the premises.
+Before taking in any furred, scaled, or feathered pets, homeowners must be aware of the subdivision or condo building’s policies and pet owner restrictions.
 While caged feathered pets or fishes in aquariums are generally tame and low-maintenance creatures, four-legged animals are different.

 Cats and dogs are naturally curious and love to roam around, requiring more attention and looking after to ensure that they do not wreak havoc or inconvenience neighbors.
-Homeowners can build dog houses in their backyard or even install gates or fences surrounding their premises, for starters.
+For starters, homeowners can build dog houses in their backyard or even install gates or fences surrounding their premises.

 Pet owners living in a free-standing house and lot property or those dwelling inside subdivisions have nothing to worry about.
 It should be fine as most subdivisions in the country allow owners to have pets.
-For one, the trusted house and lot developer Camella have pet-friendly policies implemented within their master-planned communities.
+For one, the trusted house and lot developer Camella has pet-friendly policies implemented within their master-planned communities in the Philippines.
 The same is also true within their condominium projects.